makersacademy/frontend-api-challenge/development-notes.md

   - Creating Users
     - As a Maker, So that I can post messages on Chitter as me, I want to sign up for Chitter

-    - need a welcome sign at the top
+    - need a welcome sign at the top - done
-    - one buttons - sign up
+    - one buttons - sign up - done
-    - when you click it a form appears
+    - when you click it a form appears - done
-    - with username, password
+    - with username, password - done
-    - need to build a test on Jasmine
+    - need to build a test on Jasmine - no fail - cannot get a passing test, I figured out how to dummy it, but cannot get past auto clicking the alert.
-    - need to build interface login
+    - need to build interface login - done

   - Logging in
     - As a Maker, So that only I can post messages on Chitter as me, I want to log in to Chitter